UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 ```

 Tasks:
-- Write an exception that  checks if `height` is of type `float`
+- Write an exception that checks if `height` is of type `float`.
 - Write a second exception that raises an error if weight is 0 or less.
-- Test your function with the values given in variable `tall` and `mass`
+- Test your function with the values given in variable `tall` and `mass`.
 - Save the results in an object named `person1` and display it.